But what about taxes, jobs, and our property values, etc?

 Or the power they supply comes right to us?

 No. The power supply does not come to Dover, it goes outside of Dover.
 Dover is host and not a beneficiary.
-We are technically considered an overburdened town by EJA terms on many factors, but especially because we host Cricket Valley Energy Gas Plant.
+We are technically considered an overburdened town by EJ terms on many factors, but especially because we host Cricket Valley Energy Gas Plant.
 Our town should not carry the full load for the state's initiatives when we don't benefit.